BrianWill/japanese_vocab/README.md

 ## Running the program

+WARNING: The repo history is much larger than the releases, so you should just download the latest release unless you actually want to modify the code and submit PR's.

-For Windows, you can just clone the repo and run `app/japanese.exe`, then go to `localhost:8080` in a web browser.
+For Windows, you can just download the latest release and run `app/japanese.exe`, then go to `localhost:8080` in a web browser.

 For other platforms, you'll need to build the executable first: